claytonjwong/feedback/README.md

 Evaluations can contain judgements which reach beyond the original assessment, and combined with our opinion, negative judgements are a significant source of our anxiety towards receiving feedback.

+## First Understand: Shift from "That's Wrong" to "Tell Me More"

+We often skip truly understanding feedback and jump straight into judgements and defensive wrong spotting.
+Wrong spotting is easy because there's almost always something wrong which the feedback giver is overlooking or misunderstanding; however, wrong spotting defeats learning.
+There's often a disconnect between what was heard by the feedback receiver and what was ment by the feedback giver.

+Feedback is initially perceived as "labels" which are generalized ideas and topics.
+It is the feedback receiver's responsibility to "spot the label" and see what's underneath it.
+Label spotting is easy, what's hard is remembering to do it.
+Once we've identified a label, we need to fight our internal urges to fill in our own meaning about the contents of it.

+Underneath feedback labels there are historical and future components:

+1. Historical component: "here's what I noticed"
+2. Future component: "here's what you need to do"

+To clarify the feedback underneath the label, we need to be specific about where the feedback is historically coming from and where the feedback is headed towards in the future.

+### Where the Feedback is Coming From

+All advice is autobiographical, the feedback we give to others is based upon our own life's experiences and perceptions, ie. my feedback for you is based upon me.

+Feedback givers arrive at their lables in 2 ways:

+1. they observe data
+2. they interpret that data to tell themselves a story about what it means

+The process of moving from data to interepration of data is instantaneous and unconscious.

+### Where the feedback is Going To

+* Coaching feedbacks's future component is about advice
+* Evaluation feedback's future component is about consequences and expectations

+Given evaluation feedback, we are often *not* in a curious state of mind for learning from it.
+Good questions to ask ourselves when given evaluation feedback:

+* What does this mean for me?
+* What will happen next, what is expected of me?
+* Given where I stand, what should I do now?

+Feedback givers and receives have different life data points and interpretations of those data points, so it is important to see the other's point-of-view for hollistic understanding and potential learning.
+Thus difference spotting and right spotting with an open-mind is beneficial whereas wrong spotting is detrimental to understanding feedback and learning from it.